 Related Word: pretend

-2. Kylie Jenner, star of the new Life of Kylie reality show, has repeatedly refuted all reports that she has had plastic surgery on her lips and insists instead that their noticable growth is the result of products from her makeup line.
+2. Kylie Jenner, star of the Life of Kylie and Keeping Up With the Kardashians reality shows, has repeatedly refuted all reports that she has had plastic surgery on her lips and insists instead that their noticeable growth is the result of products from her makeup line.

 Refute: (vb.) to prove to be false; to deny as true